History of Kansas: Cattle towns and Wild West

+The Big Well at Greensburg, Kansas was built in the 1880s to provide water for the Santa Fe and Rock Island railroads.
+At 109 ft deep and 32 ft in diameter it is the world's largest hand-dug well.

 Exodusters

 In 1879, after the end of Reconstruction in the South, thousands of Freedmen moved from Southern states to Kansas.
 Known as the Exodusters, they were lured by the prospect of good, cheap land and better treatment.
 The all-black town of Nicodemus, Kansas, which was founded in 1877, was an organized settlement that predates the Exodusters but is often associated with them.

 Prohibition

 On February 19, 1881, Kansas became the first state to amend its constitution to prohibit all alcoholic beverages.
 This action was spawned by the temperance movement, and was enforced by the ax-toting Carrie A. Nation beginning in 1888.
 After 1890 prohibition was joined with progressivism to create a reform movement that elected four successive governors between 1905 and 1919; they favored extreme prohibition enforcement policies, and claimed Kansas was truly dry.
 Kansas did not repeal prohibition until 1948, and even then it continued to prohibit public bars, a restriction which was not lifted until 1987.
 Kansas did not allow retail liquor sales on Sundays until 2005, and most localities still prohibit Sunday liquor sales.
 By the Alcohol laws of Kansas today 29 counties are dry counties.